tytydraco/KTweak/README.md

 ### vm.dirty_writeback_centisecs: 500 (5s) --> 0 (0s)
 Do not periodically writeback data every 5 seconds.
 Instead, leave it to the dirty background writeback to wake up when the dirty memory of the system hits 10%.
 This allows the dirty pages to stay in memory for longer, possibly increasing cache locality as the page cache is still available in memory.

-### vm.extfrag_threshold: 500 --> 750
-Compact memory more often, even if the memory allocation was estimated to be due to a low-memory status.
-This lets us put more data into RAM at the expense of running compation more often.
-This is a worthy tradeoff, as it reduces memory fragmentation, which is incredibly important for ZRAM.

 ### vm.oom_dump_tasks: 1 --> 0
 Do not dump debug information when (or if) we run out of memory.
 If we have a lot of tasks running, and are OOMing often, then this overhead can add up.